bvds/andes/documentation/install.md

     /sbin/service mysqld restart

 Currently, the root password cannot be empty; see bug #2277.
-(In OS X, go to <http://dev.mysql.com>, install mysql and MySQLStartupItem, add `/usr/local/mysql/bin` to `PATH` in `~/.profile`, execute `(cd /usr/local/lib;sudo ln -s ../mysql/lib/lib*.{a,dylib} .)`, execute `sudo /Library/StartupItems/MySQLCOM/MySQLCOM start`, and set the root mysql password using the above command.)
+(In OS X, go to <http://dev.mysql.com>, install MySQL and MySQLStartupItem, add `/usr/local/mysql/bin` to `PATH` in `~/.profile`, execute `(cd /usr/local/lib;sudo ln -s ../mysql/lib/lib*.{a,dylib} .)`, execute `sudo /Library/StartupItems/MySQLCOM/MySQLCOM start`, and set the root MySQL password using the above command.)

+You can either create a separate user for Andes or use root.
+To store the database login credentials, create the file `db_user_password` in the Andes root directory.
+This file should contain, on separate lines,

+* the user name for Andes,
+* password, and
+* the database name (optional, the default is `andes3`).

+This file should be readable only by the user:

+    chmod 600 db_user_password

+The command `(start-help)` will access this file for any values that are not given explicitly.

-Set up tables in database:
+Funally, set up the tables in the database:

     make install-database

+The script will prompt you for a password for the user "open" The user open will be given the database permissions appropriate for a researcher under IRB rules.

 ## Apache Web Server ##